Sajusajuu/Artificial-intelligence-/README.md

 Describes how users can interact with the project, including input formats and expected output.

 ### Contributing:
-Outlines guidelines and processes for contributing to the project, such as bug reporting and submitting pull requests.
+Outlines guidelines and processes for contributing to the project, such as bug reporting and submitting pull requests